KalpickSharma/Portfolio-Website/README.md

 # My Portfolio Wesbite - Overview 🚀

 This repository contains the open source version of my porfolio website.
-Do check it out!
+(Inspiration @Mocydev) Do check it out!

 ## Instructions 🛠️

 I have modified the gsap club plugins with the trial plugins, but with the trial plugin you cannot host it🔴.
-So for Club plugins, Check out here: https://gsap.com/docs/v3/Installation/
+So for Club plugins, Check out here: https://gsap.com/docs/v3/Installation/. or else you can just use public plugins or flex css

 **Techstack** - React, TypeScript, GSAP, ThreeJS, WebGL, HTML, Css, JavaScript [![Netlify Status](https://api.netlify.com/api/v1/badges/a8eb66ce-467e-4a70-9552-eca7eb88adc7/deploy-status)](https://app.netlify.com/sites/portfolio-kalpicksharma/deploys)